 Occupational therapy is a healthcare profession that focuses on helping people of all ages regain, develop or master everyday skills in order to live independent, productive and satisfying lives.
-The Professional Master of Science in Occupational Therapy (MSOT) program at FIU prepares students to become entry-level occupational therapists and is Tip: You can use your non-Psychology electives to satisfy requirements for the pre-health tracks.
+The Professional Master of Science in Occupational Therapy (MSOT) program at FIU prepares students to become entry-level occupational therapists and is designed for students who hold a baccalaureate degree in any discipline from an accredited college or university.

+Tip: You can use your non-Psychology electives to satisfy requirements for the pre-health tracks.
 For more information, speak with your Academic Advisor and the appropriate pre-health advisor about your options.